 Not everyone has the Motorsport history and experiences that I have had.
-This has been a tremendous help in being able to perform my own maintenance without concern on both our bikes and cars.
-Even if you don't have the background it doesn't mean you cant do this stuff yourself, it just means you will need to read the service manual thoroughly for whatever task it is your wanting to perform.
+This has been a tremendous help in performing my own maintenance without concern on both our bikes and cars.
+Even if you don't have the background, it doesn't mean you can't do this stuff yourself; it just means you will need to read the service manual thoroughly for whatever task you want to perform.
 It also means you might have to spend some money on special tools for different tasks.
-I always figure it this way: If someone built it, I can take it apart and put it back together.
-If I screw it up, I can haul it into the shop and pay them to fix my screw up.
-I would have had to pay them to do what I was trying to do anyways so what the hell, I'll try it myself first.
+I always figure it this way: I can take it apart and put it back together if someone built it.
+If I mess it up, I can haul it into the shop and pay them to fix it.
+I would have had to pay them to do what I was trying to do anyway, so I'll try it myself first.

-Personal mechanical ability– Everyone has varying degrees of mechanical ability.
+Everyone has varying degrees of mechanical ability.
 Again, personal history in this area will play a large role in how comfortable you are in mechanics.
-I'm not gonna say you cant learn if you don't have a history, it just might take a bit longer to learn details as to the what, why, when, and how's of maintenance.
-No matter what level your at, get a service manual for your specific bike.
+I'm not gonna say you can't learn if you don't have a history; it just might take a bit longer to learn details as to the what, why, when, and how's of maintenance.
+No matter what level you are at, get a service manual for your specific motorcycle.

-Time- Maintenance takes time.
+Maintenance takes time.
 It can take even longer if you haven't performed some of the tasks before.
 My first oil change on my Street Glide took 1.5 hours.
 I had to keep referring to the manual for information even though I know the principles of performing an oil change, and I didn't have a process established for this bike.
-Now I am able to do an oil change in 30 minutes.
+Now I can do an oil change in 30 minutes.
 Maintenance will directly take time away from your day that you may not want to give up.
 That's understandable.
-Remember though, maintenance is crucial to keeping your bike on the road, it must be performed, and if you cannot or don't want to take the time to do it, then take your bike to the shop and have it done.
+Remember, though; maintenance is crucial to keeping your bike on the road; it must be performed, and if you cannot or don't want to take the time to do it, then take your bike to the shop and have it done.

-Patience– This one could go hand in hand with time.
+This one could go hand in hand with time.
 It can become very frustrating at times when performing maintenance.
 The level of maintenance will also directly affect your patience.
 For instance, steering head bearing lubrication is very clean, easy, and takes about 5 minutes.
-Oil changes on the other hand require laying on your side to get under the bike, messy oil, more processes, and more time.
-Your patience can play hard into this if its 90+ degrees outside and your sweating profusely trying to get it done.
-If you get angry or frustrated easily then self maintenance may not be for you.
+Oil changes require laying on your side to get under the bike, messy oil, more processes, and more time.
+Your patience can play hard into this if it's 90+ degrees outside and you're sweating profusely trying to get it done.
+If you get angry or frustrated easily, self-maintenance may not be for you.

-Tools– Most regular maintenance will not require much in the way of special tools.
-Some special tools might make it easier to perform the maintenance though.
-You may have to buy tools to do some tasks and it wont cost all that much.
-An oil filter wrench, Torx sets, Spark Plug Gap Gauge, are some of the special tools most people don't have laying around.
+Most regular maintenance will not require much in the way of special tools.
+Some special tools might make it easier to perform the maintenance.
+You may have to buy tools to do some tasks, and it won't cost all that much.
+An oil filter wrench, Torx sets, and Spark Plug Gap Gauge are some of the special tools most people don't have laying around.
 Again, the level of maintenance will directly affect what tools you might need.
-Also be sure to separate maintenance tool requirements from repair tool requirements.
+Also, be sure to separate maintenance tool requirements from repair tool requirements.
 Maintenance will require far less specialized tools than repairs.

-Money– Unfortunately most of us are not self made millionaires, lottery winners, or inheritors of expansive European estates.
+Unfortunately, most of us are not self-made millionaires, lottery winners, or inheritors of expansive European estates.
 It's convenient to take your bike in and pay someone to do it all for you if you can afford it.
-With my finances, if I didn't perform my own maintenance, I would not be riding a Harley.
-At dealership prices I simply cannot afford their cost for maintenance.
+If I didn't perform my own maintenance with my finances, I would not be riding a Harley.
+At dealership prices, I simply cannot afford their cost for maintenance.
 However, if you read my post about oil changes, the first oil change you do can save you enough money to buy most of the tools you'll need to perform your own regular maintenance for years to come.
 Thus saving you lots of money down the road.
 You'll have to decide for yourself if the savings are worth dealing with some of the other points this post is covering.
-Either way your gonna be spending money, just far less by doing it yourself.
+Either way, your gonna be spending money, just far less by doing it yourself.

-Space- You gotta have the space to do this stuff.
-Not only that but you need to have space to store the tools and materials.
+You need the space to do this stuff.
+You need to have space to store the tools and materials.
 This usually means shelves and/or toolboxes and space for those as well.
 There are many variables on the issue of space.
-Some people wont mind working outside in the open on their driveway while others might have a nice shop in a separate building.
-No matter what the situation, it will take some space both to perform the work and store the supplies.
+Some people won't mind working outside in the open on their driveway, while others might have a nice shop in a separate building.
+No matter the situation, it will take some space to perform the work and store the supplies.